clarkgrubb/data-tools/README.md

       "address.state": "VA"
     }

-Use plural names for keys when the values are arrays.
+Consider using plural names for keys whose values are arrays.
 The values in an array should have the same type.
 One can imagine using an array as a shortcut for a JSON object, e.g.:

     ["123 Main", "Jamestown", "VA"]